The goal of Space Management is to:

 The role of the Office of Space Management is to facilitate the space request and allocation process; to maintain an accurate space inventory for internal and external reporting purposes; and to provide analysis and information to University administrators responsible for planning and implementing projects that support the instructional, research, and administrative support space needs of the University.

 Space Database and Floor Plans

 Floor plans are updated to reflect changes due to renovation projects, and buildings are added to the space database as new construction is completed.
 The space database also includes space data (building, room number, square feet, department occupancy, room use, etc.) for all assignable square feet (ASF) within each building.
 Updates to space data are coordinated with departmental and unit space liaisons as occupant assignment or room use changes.
-Space Management coordinates with the Office of Institutional Research and Reporting to submit the bi-annual space inventory and classroom/class lab utilization report, to the State Council for Higher Education in Virginia (SCHEV).
+Space Management coordinates with the Office of Institutional Research and Effectiveness to submit the bi-annual space inventory and classroom/class lab utilization report to the State Council for Higher Education in Virginia (SCHEV).
 Therefore, maintaining an accurate inventory of space on and off-campus is essential for both reporting and planning purposes.

 Database User Navigation Guides